WELCOME TO MY PERSONAL WEBSITE

-Since then, I’ve visited over 30 countries, and travelled over 75.000km.
-Had close encounters with humpback and minky whales, dolphins and many, many sharks.
-Seen several Wonders of the World.
-Ohh, and have I been questioned by 3 National Security Agencies.
+Since then I’ve visited over 30 countries and travelled more than 75.000km.
+I've had close encounters with dolphins, humpback and minky whales and many, many sharks.
+I've seen several Wonders of the World... and I've been questioned by 3 National Security Agencies.

-I've learned to dive comfortably to 50 meters on a single breath, and am I a certified freediving instructor with SSI and AIDA.
-I cared for and rehabilitated heavily abused foster puppies, and worked with some amazing animal rescue charities around the world.
-I've sailed the South Pacific on a world record breaking boat (Sea Shepherd's motor vessel The Brigitte Bardot), slept in airports, on the street, in 5 star hotels, tents, luxury homes, in a rainforest, out at sea, and under the desert stars. ...and I'm still ticking dreams off my bucket list.
+I've learned to dive comfortably to 50 meters on a single breath and I'm now a certified freediving instructor with SSI and AIDA.
+I've cared for and rehabilitated abused and traumatised foster puppies, and worked with some amazing animal rescue charities around the world.
+I've sailed the South Pacific on a world record breaking boat (Sea Shepherd's motor vessel The Brigitte Bardot), slept in airports, on the street, in 5 star hotels, tents, luxury homes, in a rainforest, out at sea and under the desert stars. ...and I'm still ticking dreams off my bucket list.

-Nowadays my work as a web developer and marketer with Promedia Dot Org is a great compliment to my freediving and teaching work and it also leaves plenty of time for the animal rights work.
-It is the perfect balance for travelling and an adventurous and exciting life.
+Nowadays my work as a web developer and marketer with Promedia Dot Org is a great compliment to my freediving and teaching whilst leaving plenty of time for the animal rights work.
+It's the perfect balance for an exciting life of adventure and travel.

-By my mid twenties I was already living the 'fast life' with a big paycheck and promising career.
-But I found that I can't work for a boss and the traditional way of doing business isn't my cup of tea.
+By my mid twenties I was living the 'fast life' with a big pay check and a promising career.
+But I found the traditional ways of doing business and, more to the point, working under a boss, weren't my cup of tea.
 And from what was first a hobby, I built a side career as one of Europe’s first ever professional bloggers.
-My blogs became massively successful and in 2006 I quit the 9-5 grind to be my own boss as an problogger, internet entrepreneur and online marketing consultant.
+My blogs became massively successful and in 2006 I quit the 9-5 grind to be my own boss as a problogger, internet entrepreneur and online marketing consultant.

-Not before long, we owned over 1200 web stores.
-I created many video courses and wrote numerous ebooks about technology, internet entrepreneurship and internet marketing.
-And I started to teach the marketing strategies that we used on our own web stores via online media to other entrepreneurs.
-Our flagship course, the €1997 ‘Ontdek het Web’ (Discover the Web) program became a massive success and where sold out within two days in each market we launched it in.
+Before long, my company owned over 1200 web stores.
+I created video courses and wrote ebooks about technology, internet entrepreneurship and marketing and I started to teach the strategies that we'd used on our own web stores to other entrepreneurs.
+Our flagship course, the €1997 ‘Ontdek het Web’ (Discover the Web) program was a gigantic success, selling out within two days in every market we launched it in.

 In both 2009 and 2010 I was voted most influential Dutch Person on Twitter.
-Two days after launching Promedia Dot Org on Facebook I'd reached over 10 thousand followers –and even though I haven't been active on social media for almost 2 years today I am still the most followed marketing consultant, and one of the top 3 entrepreneurs and business owners in Holland, with almost 65 thousand followers.
+Two days after launching Promedia Dot Org on Facebook I reached over 10 thousand followers and even though I haven't been active on social media for almost 2 years, today I am still the most followed marketing consultant and one of the top 3 entrepreneur and business owners in Holland, with almost 65 thousand followers.

-Working up to 80 hours a week, selling tons of different products, all with global customer service, hiring people, managing people – the bigger it got, the less fun it became.
+But, working 80 hour weeks, hiring and managing my people, selling tons of different products, all with global customer service started to take its toll and I found that the bigger it got, the less fun it became.

-I needed another new start a new passion.
-That's when I packed my rucksack and set out to follow my heart.
-I'd been supporting animal rights for many years, now I set off to join the Sea Shepherd crew on the high seas as they saved endangered marine life such as whales, sharks, dolphins as well as saving many four legged friends whilst working in Animal Rescue Centers across the globe.
+I needed a new start and a new passion.
+So, I packed a rucksack and set out to follow my heart.
+I'd been supporting animal rights for years, now I made many new, four legged friends by working in Animal Rescue Centers across the globe, and after that I set sail to join the Sea Shepherd crew on the high seas as they saved endangered marine life such as whales, sharks and dolphins.

-I still loved working in IT but it had lost its personal touch.
-In line with my new, non corporate, dream seeking lifestyle, I downsized Promedia Dot Org to cater for a smaller client base with a one on one, hands on approach.
-Now I get the personal satisfaction of seeing my expertise loving grow their businesses.
-Now I love my life more than ever before, every day is a new adventure.
-And that's when I discovered Freediving.
+In line with my new, non corporate, dream seeking lifestyle, I downsized Promedia Dot Org.
+Now it's tailored to a small client base with a one on one, hands on approach giving me great personal satisfaction as I watch my expertise lovingly grow these small businesses.
+Nowadays I love my life more than ever before.
+Every day is a new adventure....and that's when I discovered Freediving....

 7 QUESTIONS TO HELP YOU START CHANGING YOUR LIFE TODAY: